wailord284/auto-arch/README.md

 - A significant amount of changes that may or may not align with the Arch Wiki or its suggestions
 - Some aspects are optimized for performance/convenience over security
     * If your system has 4GB+ of RAM, additional utilities will be installed which will use additional RAM to increase performance
 - Proprietary NVidia drivers are not configured.
-Only xf86-video-nouveau is installed

 # Todos
  - Finish working on implementing dialog prompts as functions